At its core, payroll is about appreciating employees.

 Payroll is the best way to compensate employees for their hard work and show your appreciation for the value they provide your business.
 Done well, payroll incentivizes employees to work better, creates a unique company-employee connection, and makes your business more successful.

-There are four (4) technical aspects of payroll that will help you understand how payroll works:
+There are four technical aspects that will help you understand how payroll works:

 1. Paying your employees